-This course will teach numbers up to 100, addition facts to 20, subtraction facts with minuends up to 20, equal and congruent shapes, place value to the hundreds, measurement (inches, feet, meters, and centimeters), the calendar, telling time, money (coins and bills), and mental math.
-The coverage of topics lags slightly behind that of the Common Core standards for math which would, for example, have children add numbers up to 100.
+This course will teach numbers up to 100, addition facts to 100, subtraction facts with minuends up to 100, equal and congruent shapes, place value to the hundreds, measurement (inches, feet, meters, and centimeters), the calendar, telling time, money (coins and bills), and mental math.

-The main lessons use many different hands-on approaches, including the use of manipulatives and games like bingo and scavenger hunts.
-Game boards for some of the games are included in both the student book and the instructor guide.
+The main lessons use many different hands-on approaches, including the use of manipulatives, games like bingo, and scavenger hunts.
+Game-board pages are included in both the student book and the instructor guide.

-For first graders, the amount of written work increases with two workbook pages for each core lesson.
+For first graders, the amount of written work increases to two workbook pages for each lesson.
 One page provides practice with the topic of the lesson while the second page is for review.
-Even so, many of the workbook’s 256 pages feature pictorial illustrations for problem solving rather than only numbers.
+Many of the workbook’s 256 pages feature pictorial problem solving rather than only numbers.

-With core lessons for only four days, you can use the fifth day for the optional enrichment lesson each week.
+With core lessons for only four days, you can use the fifth day for an optional enrichment lesson each week.
 Enrichment lessons include a warm-up session for review, counting practice, and memory work.
-You might follow the warm-up by reading the recommended picture book.
-You might also use the other enrichment activities that help children understand how they can use math in everyday life.
-These activities might be, projects, field trips, interactive play such as pretend store or the “Make 10 Bowling” game.
+You might follow the warm-up by reading the recommended picture book with your child.
+You might also use the other enrichment activities to help children understand how they can use math in everyday life.
+These activities might be projects, field trips, the “Make 10 Bowling” game, or interactive play, such as pretend store.

-The Math with Confidence courses do a great job of helping parents use hands-on activities to teach their young children without an expensive program.
+The Math with Confidence courses do a great job of helping parents use hands-on activities to teach their young children without needing to buy an expensive program.
 The scripted lessons make it easy for inexperienced homeschoolers.
 And children should find these lessons playful and fun.